Ground Turkey Black Bean Enchiladas

 • Add in the ground turkey and cook until no longer pink.
 Add in the enchilada seasoning, diced tomatoes and black beans.
 Stir to combine.
 Pour ~ 1 cup of the red enchilada sauce down in a 9×13 inch oven safe baking dish.

 • Scoop the filling in the tortillas and roll them up.
 I add ~1/2 cup of the filling in each enchilada.
 Pour more enchilada sauce over the enchiladas so they are covered.
-Sprinkle 1 cup of shredded cheddar cheese on top.
+Sprinkle shredded cheddar cheese on top, feel free to be generous with the cheese!

 • Bake for 20-25 minutes or until cheese has melted and is bubbly.
 Let enchiladas cool slightly before serving.
 Serve with your favorite enchilada toppers: salsa, avocado, red onion, more cheese, etc.